Number of pages: 100 | Report Format: PDF | Published date: August 25, 2022

 Market Fundamentals

-Immunoglobulin are Y shaped proteins used by the immune system to neutralize the effect of any foreign material such as virus, bacteria, or any pathogens.
-These antibodies are naturally produced by the plasma cells in natural defenses which helps fight infections and diseases.
+Plasma cells produce glycoproteins known as immunoglobulins (Ig) or antibodies.
+Plasma cells are protein-producing cells participating in humoral immune responses to bacteria, viruses, fungi, parasites, cellular antigens, chemicals, and synthetic substances.
+Immunoglobulins account for about 20% of the protein in plasma.
+Immunoglobulins are Y-shaped proteins the immune system uses to neutralize the effect of any foreign material, such as viruses, bacteria, or pathogens.
+The plasma cells naturally produce these antibodies in natural defenses, which help fight infections and diseases.
 When exposed to antigens, active plasma and B cells generate immunoglobulins.
-These molecules are released in response to antigen exposure, enabling the immune system to detect and respond to a variety of diseases.
-Many ailments, including primary and secondary immunodeficiency diseases, neuromuscular illnesses, and Kawasaki disease have been treated using immunoglobulin.
+These molecules are released in response to antigen exposure, enabling the immune system to detect and respond to various diseases.

 Market Dynamics